truenas/middleware/docs/source/os/boot-process.rst

 would be running.
 To fix that, we also maintain a list of enabled/disabled systemd units in `/data/user-services.json`.
 That way, the installer will be able to enable/disable systemd units in a newly created filesystem without being aware how to read the configuration database file and map the list of enabled TrueNAS services to systemd units.

+By default all systemd services are enabled whenever their relevant debian packages are installed while making the root filesystem image for TrueNAS.
+However this is not desired behavior as this means that on first boot, all services would start because that's the default behavior of systemd and would potentially fail to start spamming logs because of missing/malformed configuration.
+This can also be considered a security risk where user might not want to start some services automatically and they start exposing the system to outside user access.
+To make sure that this does not happen, we use systemd preset to define the default behavior of installed systemd services which allows us to override the default behavior.
+We define a custom truenas specific systemd preset file which defines which services should be enabled/disabled by default.
+This declaration can be found at `/usr/lib/systemd/system-preset/10-truenas.preset` which specifies what the default behavior for systemd services should be.
+To be clear, this does not override any user specified explicit enabling/disabling of service but rather should a service start by default on first boot.